Empirical Likelihood-Based Fairness Auditing: Distribution-Free Certification and Flagging: Introduction

 \item \textbf{Dual-task framework:} We develop a cohesive statistical framework that simultaneously addresses two complementary objectives: the statistically-guaranteed certification of fair subpopulations and the systematic flagging of unfair subpopulations.
 This dual-task capability provides a comprehensive toolkit for auditors to verify compliance and identify risks within a single, rigorous pipeline. \end{itemize}

 The article is organized as follows.
-Section 2 introduces the setup and notation.
-Sections 3 and 4 present the main results for certifying and flagging performance disparities, respectively.
-Section 5 reports results from simulation studies, and Section 6 presents the analysis of a real data example.
-Section~7 includes concluding remarks and discussion.
-All technical details and proofs are presented in the Appendices~ A, B and C.
+Section~\ref{sec-setup} introduces the setup and notations.
+Sections~\ref{certifying} and~\ref{sec-flagging} present the main results for certifying and flagging performance disparities, respectively.
+Section~\ref{sec-simu} reports simulation studies, and Section~\ref{sec-real-data} presents a real data example.
+Section~\ref{sec-concluding} includes concluding.
+Technical details are postponed into the Supplemental Material.